eparshut/ittapi/cpp/README.md

 The `ITT_API_CPP_SUPPORT` option is `OFF` by default.

-You can also build with the helper script:
+You can also build with the build script:

 ```bash
 python buildall.py --cpp